aquasecurity/starboard/docs/settings.md

 # Starboard Settings

-The Starboard CLI and Starboard Operator both read their configuration settings from a ConfigMap, as well as a secret that holds confidential settings (such as a GitHub token).
+The Starboard CLI and Starboard Operator read configuration settings from ConfigMaps, as well as Secrets that holds confidential settings (such as a GitHub token).
+Starboard plugins read configuration and secret data from ConfigMaps and Secrets named after the plugin.
+For example, Trivy configuration is stored in the ConfigMap and Secret named `starboard-trivy-config`.

-The `starboard init` command creates the `starboard` ConfigMap and the `starboard` secret in the `starboard` namespace with default settings.

-Similarly, the operator ensures the `starboard` ConfigMap and the `starboard` secret in the `OPERATOR_NAMESPACE`.
+The `starboard init` command ensures the `starboard` ConfigMap and the `starboard` Secret in the `starboard` namespace with default settings.
+Similarly, the operator ensures the `starboard` ConfigMap and the `starboard` Secret in the `OPERATOR_NAMESPACE`.

 You can change the default settings with `kubectl patch` or `kubectl edit` commands.

-For example, by default Trivy displays vulnerabilities with all severity levels (`UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL`).
-However, you can opt in to display only `HIGH` and `CRITICAL` vulnerabilities by patching the `trivy.severity` value in the `starboard` ConfigMap:
+For example, by default Trivy displays vulnerabilities with all severity levels (`UNKNOWN`, `LOW`, `MEDIUM`, `HIGH`, `CRITICAL`).
+However, you can display only `HIGH` and `CRITICAL` vulnerabilities by patching the `trivy.severity` value in the `starboard-trivy-config`
+ConfigMap:

 ```
-kubectl patch cm starboard -n <starboard_operator> \
+kubectl patch cm starboard-trivy-config -n <starboard_operator> \
   --type merge \
   -p "$(cat <<EOF
 {